-- TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet, width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres. - 2.
-RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial:. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+1. TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area:

+TNWs: linear feet, width (ft), Or, acres.
+Wetlands adjacent to TNWs: acres.
+2. RPWs that flow directly or indirectly into TNWs.
+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial:.
+Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: Two (2) site visits were conducted to the area of interest.
-The first site visit was conducted on 17 January 2017 and the other on 18 April 2017.
-During both site visits flowing water was observed in Ditch 3.
-This tributary is mapped on the USGS topographic map.

-Provide estimates for jurisdictional waters in the review area (check all that apply):

-- Tributary waters: \sim 3,131 linear feet \sim 6 width (ft).

-- Other non-wetland waters: acres.

-- Identify type(s) of waters:
+Provide rationale indicating that tributary flows seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Other non-wetland waters: acres.
+Identify type(s) of waters: .
 3. Non-RPWs8 that flow directly or indirectly into TNWs.
 Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide estimates for jurisdictional waters within the review area (check all that apply):

-- Tributary waters: linear feet width (ft). - Other non-wetland waters: acres.

-Identify type(s) of waters:
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
+Other non-wetland waters: acres.
+Identify type(s) of waters: .
 4. Wetlands directly abutting an RPW that flow directly or indirectly into TNWs.
 Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.

-- Wetlands directly abutting an RPW where tributaries typically flow year-round.
+Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide rationale indicating that wetland is directly abutting an RPW: Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW:

-Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+Provide rationale indicating that wetland is directly abutting an RPW: Based on information gathered at site visits, wetland 4 is contiguous with Ditch 2.
+Provide acreage estimates for jurisdictional wetlands in the review area: 2.22 acres.
 5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.
 Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide acreage estimates for jurisdictional wetlands in the review area: acres.
 6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.
 Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide estimates for jurisdictional wetlands in the review area: acres.